djensen47/my-morning-coffee/README.md

 Generated the express app using the following command line:

-`express --sessions --ejs --css less my-morning-coffee`
+`express --sessions --css less my-morning-coffee`